muxinc/media-chrome/docs/src/pages/en/themes/index.md

 Themes are created primarily with HTML + CSS and its contents are defined in a [`<template>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/template) element.
-A shiny new web component called `<media-theme>` can then take the contents of the template and render this in its
+The web component `<media-theme>` takes the contents of the template and renders this in its [shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM).
-[shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM).
 If you're unfamiliar with shadow DOM, you can think of it as a separate document attached to a web component that prevents leaking styles and DOM behaviors